nezaboodka/reactronic/README.md

 ## Apply

-Apply function makes changes in observable objects in transactional (atomic) way, thus provoking execution of dependent reactions and recalculation of dependent caches.
-Apply function is instrumented with hooks to provide transparent atomicity (by implicit context switching and isolation).
+Applying function makes changes in observable objects in transactional (atomic) way, thus provoking execution of dependent reactions and recalculation of dependent caches.
+Applying function is instrumented with hooks to provide transparent atomicity (by implicit context switching and isolation).